FernRP/FernRPExample/README.md

 ![cover](https://github.com/DeJhon-Huang/FernNPR/blob/master/DocAssets/cover.jpg)
 ------------------------------------

-# FernRP
+# FernRPExample

+This project is some cases of FernRP.

-A high-quality and stylized URP-based rendering pipeline extension without replacing the URP version.
+[FernRP](https://github.com/FernRender/FernRenderCore)：A high-quality and stylized URP-based rendering pipeline extension without replacing the URP version.
 ___

 ## Setup
-You need to clone with Submodules:[FernRenderCore](https://github.com/FernRender/FernRenderCore)
+You need to clone with Submodules:

 ```
 git clone --recurse-submodules <url>